Last updated: 9 June 2026

 Every UK adult gets a £20,000 annual ISA allowance.
 Contributions inside an ISA are free from income tax, capital gains tax, and dividend tax.
 The allowance is use-it-or-lose-it, so anything you do not contribute by 5 April is gone permanently.

+Tax treatment depends on the individual circumstances of each client and may be subject to change in future.
 This year carries extra weight because the Cash ISA allowance is dropping to £12,000 for under-65s from April 2027, and dividend tax rates are rising from 6 April 2026.
 Sheltering investments inside an ISA before the deadline protects them from both changes.

-If you have not opened a Stocks and Shares ISA yet, most platforms let you set one up in minutes.
 For a full comparison of the best options, see our best investment ISA 2026 guide.
 For deadline-specific tips, our ISA allowance deadline page has the detail.

 Compare the best ISAs